 - Strategic supply chain management, building a streamlined but complete supply chain full of vendors with high reliability and proven performance in meeting Key Performance Indicators (KPIs) crucial to your company’s production process.

-- Changes to the production system and inventory strategy that maximize efficiency and accuracy to decrease waste and eliminate the need for excess inventory levels, expense, and warehouse space.
+- Changes to the production system and inventory strategy that maximise efficiency and accuracy to decrease waste and eliminate the need for excess inventory levels, expense, and warehouse space.

-- Process optimization through real-time analysis and continuous improvement to target problem areas and increase performance and reliability.
+- Process optimisation through real-time analysis and continuous improvement to target problem areas and increase performance and reliability.